 4) Non-linear spectroscopic techniques are used to measure electronic structure and exciton dynamics in non-equilibrium systems.
 Many non-equilibrium processes are not well understood, such as the self-assembly of nanoparticles, and the formation of thin films from solutions of small molecules or polymers.
 Understanding how electronic properties evolve during these processes enables the tailoring of environmental conditions for designer materials properties (Wong).

-For those systems physical chemistry extends into the realm of biophysics including different levels of coarse graining: from the submicroscopic electronic energy transfer studies of the photophysical processes underlying biochemical energy-generation in photosynthesis (Cina), to the correlation between conformational structure and biological activity in signal transduction proteins and molecular motors (Guenza), to the dynamics of intracellular species in living cells (Marcus).
+For those systems physical chemistry extends into the realm of biophysics including topics such as the submicroscopic electronic energy transfer studies of the photophysical processes underlying biochemical energy-generation in photosynthesis (Cina), the correlation between conformational fluctuations and biological activity in protein binding mechanisms (Guenza), and the dynamics of DNA breathing fluctuations in the replication complex and biological machines (Marcus).

 Research in bioanalytical and biophysical chemistry at the nanoscale (Prell) reveals how chemical interactions give rise to preferred topologies of biomolecular assemblies and membranes and how these interactions play a role in nanoscale processes such as toxin translocation.

 The physics of chemical systems at interfaces includes spectroscopic studies of organic, inorganic, and biomolecules at surfaces and interfaces (Richmond) as well as electrochemical and electrical investigations of charge transfer at molecular or nanoparticle-based semiconducting interfaces (Lonergan).
 Research on semiconductor interfaces aims at identifying and controlling novel systems that enhance and/or mimic the behavior of conventional semiconductor interfaces.
 The focus is to understand how the unique chemistry of “new” materials manifests itself in interfacial charge transfer processes.